(((Manuscript))) Separation Anxiety

-Manuscript Separation Anxiety is Real
+Manuscript Separation Anxiety Is Real

 Mama Bear Effect

 We cry when they cry and love when they love.
 We hurt and laugh with them.
 We die with them.
 When we have to share them with other people we become conscious of their faults, which may be faults of our own.
 Are not the stories of any writer a reflection of what is in the reservoirs of that writer's soul?
-Is that why we can be as protective as a mother bear over her cubs when editors try to change our cubs--books!?
+Is that why we can be as protective as a mother bear over her cubs when editors try to change our cubs, er... manuscripts!?

 Writers, especially those of us who are just now getting our manuscripts out to editors, need to know that separation anxiety is normal.

-The first step of letting go is to admit that there may be a problem with letting go!
+Admit that there may be a problem with letting go!

-No explanation for what FaceBook or Twitter is to current readers is necessary because to most it is common knowledge.
+No explanation for what FaceBook or Twitter is to current readers is necessary because, to most, it is common knowledge.
 With writing, there are some things writers know about characters that are common to them in that manner.

 I mention all this to relate that what is common knowledge to the writer may not be common to the reader; so, editors are who help to catch that sort of thing.
 Editors remind writers to open where we seem closed in writing or close where it seems too open.